nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 - At least one KEYWORD must be given.
 - This command does not support partial words, e.g., `findCards partia` will filter the cards whose questions contain the incomplete word "partia".
 Cards whose questions contain the complete word "partial" will not appear.
 - Keywords are case-insensitive. `findCards what` and `findCards WHAT` will return the same filtered cards.

+Example:
+- `findCards loop recursion` shows all the cards whose questions match the keywords "loop" and "recursion".

 ### 3.4.5.
 Showing all Cards : `showCards`